aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Augsnes granulometriskās klases "māls" platības īpatsvars analīzes šūnā (1 ha)

 **Procedure:** Derived from the [Soil texture product](#Ch05.02).
-First, layer is reclassified so that class of interest is 1, other classes are 0.
+First, the layer is reclassified so that class of interest is 1, other classes are 0.
 Then processed with the workflow `egvtools::input2egv()` with `fill gaps = TRUE` performing inverse distance weighted (power = 2) filling of gaps at the border.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.